Azure/Communication/roadmap.md

 - APIs and client libraries will be marked stable
 - SLA guarantees and documentation
-- Availability in additional Azure geographies such as Europe (note: PSTN and SMS offerings will be US only)
+- Availability in additional Azure geographies - Europe, UK, Asia Pacific and Australia (note: PSTN and SMS offerings will be US only)